Kenya in World War II: Italian attacks

 On 18 February, the Commonwealth forces entered southern Ethiopia and conquered the fort-city of Mega.
 The two South African brigades then launched a double flanking movement on the area.
 After a three-day battle in which many of the South Africans—equipped for tropical conditions—suffered from exposure because of the heavy rains and near freezing temperatures.

 However west of Lake Rudolf, the 25th East African Brigade of Brig.
-W. Owen marched on Namaraputh with the objective of taking the town of Kalam near the border Ethiopia-Kenya.
-Opposition from local pro-Italian Merille tribesman in the area was so fierce, that the Brigade was compelled to cease its advance and to go over to the defensive.
+W. Owen marched on Namaraputh with the objective of taking the town of Kalam near the Ethiopia-Kenya border.
+Opposition from local pro-Italian Merille tribesman in the area was so fierce that the Brigade was compelled to cease its advance and to go on the defensive.

 Finally, Moyale—70 miles southeast of Mega on the border between Kenya and Ethiopia—was occupied on 22 February by a patrol of Abyssinian irregular troops which had been attached to the South African Division.
 Meanwhile on 24 January, Cunningham's main force, including the 11th (African) Division (Major-General H. E. de R. Wetherall) and the 12th (African) Division (Major-General Alfred Reade Godwin-Austen), invaded the "Somalia italiana" from coastal Kenya.